johnwesleyquintero/scalesmart/docs/academy/academy_architecture.md

 **Actionable Recommendations:**

-Based on the SWOT analysis, here are actionable recommendations for improving the Amazon Seller Academy platform:
+Based on the SWOT analysis, here are actionable recommendations for improving the ScaleSmart Academy platform:

 1.  **Content Enhancement:**
     - Develop detailed content for existing courses that lack depth, such as the "Amazon PPC Mastery" course.